North Sea Link: Project history

 The project was first proposed in 2003, when Statnett and National Grid planned a 1,200 MW interconnector between Suldal in Norway and Easington, County Durham, in the United Kingdom.
 This project was suspended.

 In October 2009, Statnett and National Grid announced they were conducting a feasibility study of the cable.
 According to the pre-feasibility study the project would be economically and technologically feasible.
 It would be a commercial cable jointly owned by Statnett and National Grid NSN Link, a subsidiary of National Grid.

 In 2010, there was speculation that the interconnection may also connect the North Sea wind farms as well as offshore oil and gas platforms, becoming the backbone of the proposed North Sea Offshore Grid.
 In 2014, National Grid quoted various groups in favour of more interconnections.

 The route survey of the offshore section was conducted by MMT in 2012.

 In March 2015, Statnett and National Grid announced a decision to start the construction phase, a month after Nemo link, a similar connection between the United Kingdom and Belgium, was announced.
 Along with Viking Link from Denmark, they would increase the UK's electricity interconnection level (transmission capacity relative to production capacity) from the 6% it was in 2014.

 Construction of the UK on-shore cable between the landfall at Bucca headland and the converter station site at East Sleekburn was completed in February 2020, with the converter station under construction.
 The cable crossed the 700 m Norwegian trench.
 A 2.3 km tunnel was drilled from the fjord through the mountain to the lake Suldalsvatnet, and the cable was floated across the lake to the Kvilldal connection point.
 As of January 2021, the converter station in Suldal had been connected to the grid.

+Operation

 On 8 June 2021, it was announced that construction had been completed, and after a period of testing the interconnector became operational on 1 October 2021.
 Initially the link operated at a maximum of 700 MW, half its capacity, and then increased to a gigawatt.
-A flaw in the English converter restricts power for the time being, until the full 1,400 MW can be achieved.
+A flaw in the English converter temporarily restricted power until the full 1,400 MW could be achieved.
 The interconnector was switched from monopole to bipole operation in January 2022.
+1,300 MW was achieved in April 2023, and full 1,400 MW operated by June 2023.
+While the main direction is from Norway to England, the cable is only fully utilized occasionally.